martinsch/pgmlink/README.md

 pgmLink is about *tracking by assignment with probabilistic graphical models and other approaches*.
 It is written in C++ (core) and Python (high level, optional).

+A graphical user interace (GUI) for our methods is freely available upon request.

 pgmlink provides an implementation of

 1. Chaingraph tracking, as it is described in